 OneNote is a useful apps on Windows that allows its users to make and keep notes on their Windows desktops.
 On Chrome OS there is Google Keep.

-Google Keep can easily be accessed on the Web, but for those who want a standalone program, check out Notes In Google Keep.
+Google Keep can easily be accessed on the Web.

 Chrome OS doesn’t exactly have a calendar, at least not out of the box.
 Google would prefer its users just go to the Google Calendar website.